jeffreykeefer/Parkology/CONTRIBUTING.md

 * [Communication channels](#communication-channels)

 ## Participation guidelines

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].

-As a participant and community member, you are expected to uphold this code.
+As a participant and Parkology community member, you are expected to uphold this <a href="https://www.parkology.org/ParkShowPages?id=a1646000004sY3KAAU">code of conduct</a>.
+If you have any questions or would like to report unacceptable behavior please <a href="mailto:info@parkology.org">contact us</a>.

 ## What we're working on